pymc-devs/pymc-examples/myst_nbs/time_series/bayesian_var_model.myst.md

     return model, idata
 ```

 The model design allows for a non-centred parameterisation of the key likeihood for each of the individual component by allowing the us to shift the country specific estimates away from the hierarchical mean.
-The parameter $\rho$ determines the share of impact each country's data contributes to the estimation of the covariance relationship among the economic variables.
+This is done by `rho * omega_global + (1 - rho) * noise_chol` line.
+The parameter `rho` determines the share of impact each country's data contributes to the estimation of the covariance relationship among the economic variables.

 ```{code-cell} ipython3
 df_final = gdp_hierarchical[["country", "dl_gdp", "dl_cons", "dl_gfcf"]]